mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Your super strength also makes you super aggressive.
-Sometimes you can’t help but fly into a [Destructive Rage].
+Sometimes you can't help but fly into a [Destructive Rage].
-- Your power isn’t as supernormal as some others; it comes from having muscles on muscles on muscles.
+- Your power isn't as supernormal as some others; it comes from having muscles on muscles on muscles.
 You are big and beefy but, unfortunately, [Clumsy].
-- Super strength isn’t quite the gift everyone makes it out to be; just ask the trail of broken doors, shattered plates, and other chaos you leave in your wake.
-It’s not fun when you [Don’t Know Your Own Strength].
+- Super strength isn't quite the gift everyone makes it out to be; just ask the trail of broken doors, shattered plates, and other chaos you leave in your wake.
+It's not fun when you [Don't Know Your Own Strength].

 ### Collateral Damage Effects

-**POW!:** It’s pretty trivial for you to just pick someone up and toss ‘em through the scenery.
+**POW!:** It's pretty trivial for you to just pick someone up and toss ‘em through the scenery.
 You can take out a nameless NPC entirely, or deal a mild consequence to anyone else, at the expense of the structural integrity of the buildings around you.

 **SMASH!:** You can raise your mighty fists and hit the ground with enough force that the whole earth seems to shake, attacking everyone in your zone with [[Physique]].

 Super Toughness

-It’s not that you’re too strong to show that you’re hurt, or that you recover especially well from being hurt.
-It’s that you just don’t get hurt.
+It's not that you're too strong to show that you're hurt, or that you recover especially well from being hurt.
+It's that you just don't get hurt.

 **Basic Super Toughness:** You gain Armor:2 against any purely physical damage.

 ### Enhancements

-**Master Super Toughness:** Pain don’t hurt.
+**Master Super Toughness:** Pain don't hurt.
 You gain an additional physical stress box.

 **Implacable:** The best defense it not even noticing that someone is attacking you.
 You gain Armor:4 against physical damage.